City of Fife

 Yasmin Trudeau is the best choice in this race for the Legislative District 27 senate seat.

 Challenging Jinkins this year is Republican Ken Paulson, who has run for office twice before with campaigns in 2008 and 2010 for Pierce County Council and state Senate.
-He raised no funds in his previous campaigns and has no campaign information or website available this year as of late August.
+He raised no funds in his previous campaigns and has no campaign information or website available this year as of mid-October.
 Paulson has been featured in local newspapers advocating for anti-stalking laws after the death of his daughter at the hands of a stalker in 2010.

 Speaker Jinkins has been a keystone of progressive advocacy in Washington and has earned another term in the House.

 Challenging Jinkins this year is Republican Ken Paulson, who has run for office twice before with campaigns in 2008 and 2010 for Pierce County Council and state Senate.
-He raised no funds in his previous campaigns and has no campaign information or website available this year as of late August.
+He raised no funds in his previous campaigns and has no campaign information or website available this year as of mid-October.
 Paulson has been featured in local newspapers advocating for anti-stalking laws after the death of his daughter at the hands of a stalker in 2010.

 Speaker Jinkins has been a keystone of progressive advocacy in Washington and has earned another term in the House.

 Democrat Rep. Jake Fey is running for re-election to Legislative District 27, House Position 2, where he has been a progressive advocate for more than a decade.
 Before that, Fey served on the Tacoma City Council and then as the city’s deputy mayor.
-As a community leader, Fey has been a progressive advocate for education, youth, environmental, and transportation issues.
+As a community leader, Fey has been a progressive advocate for educational, youth, environmental, and transportation issues.

 Recently in Olympia, Fey has worked across a number of issue areas to support working people, the climate, and our students.
 He was a primary sponsor of legislation to bring free school lunches to all Washington students.
 Fey was also key in passing the ban on child marriage as a secondary sponsor.
 As the chair of the House Transportation Committee, Fey has been instrumental in making greater investments in ferry service and improving mobility across the state.